lkk688/2D3DFusion/README.md

 The cameras are mounted approximately level with the ground plane.
 The camera images are cropped to a size of 1382 x 512 pixels using libdc's format 7 mode.
 After rectification, the images get slightly smaller.
 The cameras are triggered at 10 frames per second by the laser scanner (when facing forward) with shutter time adjusted dynamically (maximum shutter time: 2 ms).

+Each point cloud is an unordered set of returned lidar points.
+The data format of each returned lidar point is a 4-tuple formed by its coordinate with respect to the lidar coordinate frame as well as its intensity ρ.
+In the KITTI dataset, ρ is a normalized value between 0 and 1, and it depends on the characteristics of the surface the lidar beam reflecting from.
+The KITTI dataset represents the returned lidar points using their cartesian coordinates in the lidar coordinate frame as well as their intensities as follows: (x, y, z, ρ).
+Lidar point cloud is stored in fileid.bin: 2D array with shape [num_points, 4] Each point encodes XYZ + reflectance.
 The laser scanner spins at 10 frames per second, capturing approximately 100k points per cycle.
 The vertical resolution of the laser scanner is 64.
-Lidar point cloud is stored in fileid.bin: 2D array with shape [num_points, 4] Each point encodes XYZ + reflectance.
+Each scene point cloud in the KITTI dataset has on average about 100K points.

 Object instance is stored in fileid_label.txt : For each row, the annotation of each object is provided with 15 columns representing certain metadata and 3D box properties in camera coordinates: type | truncation | visibility | observation angle | xmin | ymin |xmax | ymax | height | width | length | tx | ty | tz | roty
 Some instances typeare marked as ‘DontCare’, indicating they are not labelled.
+The box dimensions are simply its width, length and height (w, l, h) and the coordinates of the center of the box (x, y, z).

 In [Kitti Devkit](https://github.com/bostondiditeam/kitti/tree/master/resources/devkit_object), the full definition is
 ![image](https://user-images.githubusercontent.com/6676586/111712784-91f98a00-880b-11eb-876d-353af30bbbf6.png)